Phinnybelle/SolSplit/README.md

 This project is a collaborative effort by three dedicated developers:

-- **Phinnybelle:** Login Page & Navbar
+- **Phinnybelle:** Registration, Login, Navbar and AI Financial insight Pages
-- **Faithy:** Dashboard, Add New Group Modal, Group Details Modal, Profile Modal, and Confirm Split Page
+- **Faithy:** Dashboard, Add New Group Modal, Group Details Modal, Profile Modal, and Confirm Split Pages
-- **Jemmy:** Add New Bill Page, Statistics & AI Financial Insight
+- **Jemmy:** Add New Bill, Statistics and Split bill pages